maxpou/maxpou.fr/content/posts/2017/2017-03-13-no-more-loop-in-js/2017-03-13-no-more-loop-in-js.md

 generate-card: false
 ---

-Few months ago, I start moving my Javascript code from a Oriented Object/unorganized code to something much more close to Functional Programming.
+A few months ago, I start moving my Javascript code from an Oriented Object/unorganized code to something much more close to Functional Programming.
 In this paradigm, I found interesting concepts such as immutability and high order functions...

-And few days ago, colleague submit a pull request with a javascript loop (plain old for).
-And I suddenly remember how far was my last loop in Javascript...
+And later on, colleague submitted a pull request with a javascript loop (plain old "for").
+I suddenly remember how far was my last loop in Javascript...

 Let's start from the beginning, with the following data and a simple function: